xavierpok/tp/docs/UserGuide.md

 ---

-**Connexion** is a desktop application for undergraduate students to manage their networking connections in the Tech industry.
+**Connexion** is a desktop application for you to manage your networking connections.
 * It is optimized for text UI usage via a Command Line Interface (CLI).
 * You can view their connections on a neat Graphical User Interface (GUI).